Paris, Texas: History

 Following a tradition of American cities named "Paris" (named after France's capital), the city commissioned a 65 ft replica of the Eiffel Tower in 1993 and installed it on site of the Love Civic Center, southeast of the town square.
 In 1998, presumably as a response to the 1993 construction of a 60 ft tower in Paris, Tennessee, the city placed a giant red cowboy hat atop its tower.
 The current Eiffel Tower replica is at least the second one; an earlier replica constructed of wood was destroyed by a tornado.

 Race relations

-Race relations in Paris were described by Newsweek as "turbulent" and sometimes "explosive".
-In the late-19th and early-20th centuries, several lynchings of African-Americans were staged at the Paris Fairgrounds.
-A black teenager, Henry Smith, lynched in 1893, was the first in US history captured in photographs.
-Other lynchings included Irving and Herman Arthur in 1920.

-In 2008, an African-American man, Brandon McClelland, was run over and dragged to death by two white men, who were not prosecuted due to lack of evidence.
-A rally over the death in 2009 had groups shouting "white power" and "black power".